-Investments held as fixed assets are stated at the lower of cost and net realisable value, less provision for any impairment.
+Investments held as fixed assets are stated at cost less provision for impairment.
 In the opinion of the Directors the value of such investments is not less than that shown at the balance sheet date.

 Deferred tax

 Deferred tax is recognised (on an undiscounted basis) on all timing differences where the transactions or events that give the Company an obligation to pay more tax in the future, or a right to pay less tax in the future, have occurred by the balance sheet date.
 Deferred tax assets are recognised when it is more likely than not that they will be recovered.
 Deferred tax is measured using rates of tax that have been enacted or substantively enacted by the balance sheet date.